 Meet the Faculty

 We currently have six full time faculty in the MS Clinical Psychology program and several part-time faculty.
 Most faculty teach multiple classes in the graduate program.
-Faculty participate in mentoring and case consultations with second year students and evaluation of first and second year comprehensive exams.
+Faculty participate in mentoring and case consultations with second year students and evaluation of second year comprehensive exams.
 Faculty also actively participate in the admissions process each year.

 Dr. Glenn Callaghan